marianagrana2/marianagrana2/README.md

 ---
 ### 👩🏻‍💻 About me:

-🔭 I’m currently searching for a job as a Java Backend Developer Junior
+🔭 I’m currently searching for a job as a **Java Backend Developer Junior**.

 I'am a Java Backend Developer from Mexico 🇲🇽.